ErikBjare/gptme/README.md

   - Output is fed back to the assistant, allowing it to respond and self-correct.
 - 🤖 Support for several LLM [providers][docs-providers]
   - Use OpenAI, Anthropic, OpenRouter, or serve locally with `llama.cpp`
-- 💬 Web UI frontend and REST API (optional, see docs for [server][docs-server])
+- 🌐 Web UI and REST API
+  - Modern web interface at [chat.gptme.org](https://chat.gptme.org) ([gptme-webui])
+  - Simple built-in web UI included in the Python package
-  - Interact with the assistant from a web interface or via REST API.
+  - [Server][docs-server] with REST API
 - 💻 [Computer use][docs-tools-computer] tool, as hyped by [Anthropic][anthropic-computer-use] (see [#216](https://github.com/ErikBjare/gptme/issues/216))
   - Give the assistant access to a full desktop, allowing it to interact with GUI applications.
 - 🤖 Long-running agents and advanced agent architectures (see [#143](https://github.com/ErikBjare/gptme/issues/143) and [#259](https://github.com/ErikBjare/gptme/issues/259))